Tomb of the Civil War Unknowns

 Near Arlington House, in what was once part of the estate's famous rose garden, stands a monument dedicated to the unknown soldiers who died in the Civil War.
 The monument, dedicated in September 1866, stands atop a masonry vault containing the remains of 2,111 soldiers gathered from the fields of Bull Run (Manassas, VA) and the route to the Rappahannock River.
 The remains were found scattered across the battlefields or in trenches within an approximately 25-mile radius of Washington, D.C.
 Nearly 1,800 remains came from Bull Run alone.

 This was the first memorial at Arlington to be dedicated to soldiers who had died in battle and whose remains could not be identified.
-The vault likely contains the remains of Confederate soldiers as well as Union troops.
+The vault likely contains the remains of Confederate soldiers as well as U.S. Army troops.